pesohs/DVWA-Brute-Force-Example/SECURITY.md

 If you discover a bug, vulnerability, or unintended behavior in this repository:

-1. **Do NOT open a public issue** about security-sensitive topics.
+1. Do **NOT** post public exploit details or vulnerabilities.
 2. **Contact me via GitHub** by opening a private discussion or private issue:
    - Navigate to my profile: https://github.com/pesohs
    - Open a private discussion or issue labeled `security`.
+3. Provide steps to reproduce, affected files, and context
 Please **do NOT** open public issues for security-related reports.
 This prevents exploitation and protects users.

 ---